rsksmart/RSKIPs/IPs/RSKIP388.md

 ## Abstract

-This RSKIP specifies the changes included in the RSK patch network upgrade named Fingerroot.
+This RSKIP specifies the changes included in the RSK network upgrade named Fingerroot.

 ## Specification

 - Codename: Fingerroot
 - Activation:
-	- RSK Mainnet block: yet to be defined
+	- RSK Mainnet block: to be defined
-	- RSK Testnet block: yet to be defined
+	- RSK Testnet block: to be defined

 ### Included RSKIPs